Window — Smart UI JavaScript API

 Default value

-<smart-window value='50'></smart-window>
+<smart-window value="50"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let value = window.value;
+const value = el.value;

 Specifies the actual parent element of the target element.
 The window's sizing and movement are restricted to the boundaries of this parent element, meaning the window can only be resized or repositioned within the visible area of the designated parent.

-<smart-window window-parent='container1'></smart-window>
+<smart-window window-parent="container1"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let windowParent = window.windowParent;
+const windowParent = el.windowParent;

 Specifies the text-wrapping behavior for the input field.

-Note: This property is only relevant when used with the MultilinePromptWindow
+Note: This property is only relevant when used with the MultilinePromptWindow component.

 Allowed Values